plkujaw/plkujaw/README.md

 London, United Kingdom</br>
 Junior AV Technician

--  Cable termination and testing, AV mequipment installation and configuration.
+-  Cable termination and testing, AV mequipment installation and configuration. </br></br>

 #### Self-employed (Apr 2016 – May 2017)</br>

-London, United Kingdom</br></br>
+London, United Kingdom

 -   Worked independently as an individual contractor installing and improving electrical installations for clients on a paid basis.